+Adipex results have been studied in depth.
 Adipex is one of the most commonly prescribed diet drugs in the United States.
-It has been around for many years and has been prescribed to millions of people who have needed assistance with their weight loss.
-Adipex results have been studied very well.
+Around for many years, it has been prescribed to millions who require weight loss assistance.

-Due to the strength of the drug and the Adipex results that have been seen in medical studies, this drug needs to be prescribed with great care.
-Adipex is not a product meant to be used by a casual dieter who simply wants to look better by bathing suit season.
+Adipex is a serious medication.
+The strength of the drug and the results seen in medical studies, must be prescribed with great care.
+It is not meant to be used by a casual dieter who simply wants to look better by swimsuit season.

-Instead, it has been designed for use by individuals suffering from obesity and whose extra weight is placing their health at risk.
-These are people who have tried to lose weight on their own but who need added assistance because of the high struggles they face in losing a large amount of weight.
+Adipex is designed for use by individuals suffering from obesity, whose extra weight places their health at risk.
+These people have tried to lose weight unsuccessfully on their own.
+They need added assistance because of the high struggles they face in losing a large amount of weight.

-To receive an Adipex prescription, a dieter will typically need to be obese in terms of their body mass index (BMI), they will have had to have struggled to lose weight by more natural means and they are likely at risk of certain other weight related conditions such as diabetes, heart disease or other conditions.
+To receive a prescription for Adipex diet pills, a dieter will typically need to have a body mass index (BMI) in the Obese range.
+They will have struggled to lose weight by traditional means and are likely at risk of other weight-related health conditions.
+Examples are diabetes, heart disease or other conditions.

 That said, the drug itself doesn’t cause the weight loss.
-It makes it easier to lose weight through proper diet and exercise by reducing the unpleasant side effects often associated with cutting back on calories and boosting physical activity.
+Adipex pills make it easier to lose weight through proper diet and exercise.
+It helps by reducing unpleasant side effects that many experience when cutting back on calories and boosting physical activity.

-There have been many studies conducted on Adipex weight loss results over the years.
-They have been used to demonstrate its rate of weight loss support, its side effects, the risk of interactions with health conditions, medications and other supplements, as well as to study the rate of addiction and withdrawal symptoms.
+Many studies conducted on Adipex weight loss results over the years.
+They have been used to demonstrate its rate of weight loss support.
+They reveal side effects, risk of interactions with health conditions, medications and other supplements.
+Also studied is the rate of addiction and withdrawal symptoms.

-Also often cited is “Body weight loss with phentermine alone versus phentermine and fenfluramine with very-low-calorie diet in an outpatient obesity management program: a retrospective study,” from July 2003 in the Current Therapeutic Research, Clinical and Experimental journal.**
+Another study of Adipex results often referenced: “Body weight loss with phentermine alone versus phentermine and fenfluramine with very-low-calorie diet in an outpatient obesity management program: a retrospective study.”
+Cited from July 2003 in the Current Therapeutic Research, Clinical and Experimental journal.**

 * Kyoung Kon Kim, Hi-Jung Cho, et al. “Effects on Weight Reduction and Safety of Short-Term Phentermine Administration in Korean Obese People.”
 Yonsei Medical Journal: October 2006, 47(5): 614–625.